 - Students from psychology backgrounds should be well versed in cognitive science, experimental psychology, neuroscience and statistics.
-Advice on how to choose between neuroscience and psychology programs is offered by one of our faculty members here.
+Advice on how to choose between neuroscience and psychology programs is offered here by one of our faculty members.

-Students admitted to the Neurosciences Program are funded by training grants or predoctoral fellowships that provide a living stipend, tuition, and health insurance.
+Students admitted to the Neurosciences Program are provided with a living stipend, tuition, and health insurance.
 The University also offers a limited number of fellowships to outstanding admitted students.
-All students are strongly encouraged to apply for extramural predoctoral fellowships and our students have been very competitive for prestigious fellowships.
+All students are strongly encouraged to apply for extramural predoctoral fellowships.

 - Mid-September: Biosciences Application Opens